"Together we can do so much!"

 Human and Horses Research Foundation

 The Human and Horses Research Foundation was created to invest in rigorous research, serving as a catalyst to advance global knowledge of horse-human interactions and their impact on health and wellness.
-Brook Hill Farm works with this organization, helping to facilitate investment in their visionary research.
+Jo Anne serves on the Board of Directors, and both she and Anna Baucum serve on the Equine Well-Being Committee.
+They both present at conferences and webinars and help to facilitate and talk to the public about new research in the area of equine welfare.

 Global Federation of Animal Sanctuaries